huggingface/transformers/docs/source/parallelism.md

 Then layers 4 to 5 to 6 to 7 are as a normal model would have and when the 7th layer completes we often need to send the data back to layer 0 where the labels are (or alternatively send the labels to the the last layer).
 Now the loss can be computed and the optimizer can do its work.

 Problems:
 - the main deficiency and why this one is called "naive" MP, is that all but one GPU is idle at any given moment.
-So if 4 GPUs are used - it's almost identical to quadrupling the amount of memory of a single GPU, and ignoring the rest of the hardware.
+So if 4 GPUs are used, it's almost identical to quadrupling the amount of memory of a single GPU, and ignoring the rest of the hardware.
 Plus there is the overhead of copying the data between devices.
 So 4x 6GB cards will be able to accommodate the same size as 1x 24GB card using naive MP, except the latter will complete the training faster, since it doesn't have the data copying overhead.
 But, say, if you have 40GB cards and need to fit a 45GB model you can with 4x 40GB cards (but barely because of the gradient and optimizer states)
 - shared embeddings may need to get copied back and forth between GPUs.

 Pipeline Parallel (PP) is almost identical to a naive MP, but it solves the GPU idling problem, by chunking the incoming batch into micro-batches and artificially creating a pipeline, which allows different GPUs to concurrently participate in the computation process.